Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: The immersion order for lower dimensional manifolds

-For orientable $M,N$ the tangent bundles are trivial and one can thus use the constant map $M\to N$.
-It pulls back the tangent bundle of $N$ to the tangent bundle of $M$ and by Philipps its restriction to $M_*$ is homotopic to an immersion.
+\begin{proof} We first show (2), i.e.\ that all orientable manifolds are immersion equivalent.
+For orientable $M,N$ the tangent bundles are trivial.
+Thus the constant map $M\to N$ pulls back the tangent bundle of $N$ to the tangent bundle of $M$ and by \cref{cor:phillips} its restriction to $M_*$ is homotopic to an immersion.